sipacate/website/_posts/2015-12-01-NativeScript-Beers.md

 > installed and configured on your computer.
 > The easiest way to do it is to install [Android Studio](http://developer.android.com/tools/studio/index.html)
 > for your platform.
+>
+> If you find issues while initializing the app, read carefully [these instauctions](http://docs.nativescript.org/setup/ns-cli-setup/)

 ![Initial app](../img/2015-12-01-initial-app.png)